jxxcarlson/scripta-compiler/KaTeXExample/README.md

 # KaTeXExample

-In KaTeXExample, we show how to compile a very simple language that has just three elements: text, inline math, and display math, as in the example below.
+In KaTeXExample, we show how to compile into Html a very simple language that has just three elements: text, inline math, and display math, as in the example below.

+To run the code from the folder `KaTeXExample`, say `sh make.sh` and then point your browser to `./assets/index.html`

 ```text